 Robert A. Scott

 Dr. Robert A. Scott is President Emeritus and University Professor Emeritus of Adelphi University, where he served from July 2000 to July 2015.
 He also is President Emeritus and Professor Emeritus of Ramapo College of New Jersey, where he served from 1985 to 2000.
 He is the only American to serve in the three top posts in higher education: head of an independent university (Adelphi); head of a public institution (Ramapo College), and leader of a state higher education coordinating agency (New Jersey and Indiana).
-He earned his BA at Bucknell University and his PhD at Cornell University.

-In Fall 2015, Dr. Scott served as Senior Visiting Research Fellow at the Rothermere American Institute and as Visiting Fellow at Mansfield College, both at the University of Oxford.
+In Fall 2015, Scott served as Senior Visiting Research Fellow at the Rothermere American Institute and as Visiting Fellow at Mansfield College, both at the University of Oxford.
 For the period 2015-2017, and again during 2018, he served as a Frederick Lewis Allen Room Scholar at the New York Public Library.
 He has published more than three hundred articles, essays, invited presentations, and reviews in professional and popular journals and newspapers.
 He is author or editor of, or contributor to, nineteen books, monographs, and edited volumes on public policy, social issues, and postsecondary education.

-In the community, Dr. Scott is Chair of the Paul Taylor Dance Foundation Board of Advisors, a member of the board of trustees and executive committee of Notre Dame of Maryland University, a member of the Community Advisory Board for Flushing Bank, and a member of the Council on Foreign Relations.
+Scott earned his BA at Bucknell University and his PhD at Cornell University.
+In the community, Scott is Chair of the Paul Taylor Dance Foundation Board of Advisors, a member of the board of trustees and committee chair of Notre Dame of Maryland University, a member of the Community Advisory Board for Flushing Bank, and a member of the Council on Foreign Relations.